silviotassini/extracttxt/README.md

 # extracttxt
-Simple script to extract text from a given file, generally docx, doc, pdf, ..., to later be processed in some NLP algorithm.
+Simple script to extract text from a given file, generally docx, doc, pdf, ..., using Tika parser, to later be processed in some NLP algorithm.